Space and Time Trade-offs

 Issues:

-Load factor is same, now called hash table density.
+Load factor22.
+The ratio of n / m, indicating how full the hash table is. is same, now called hash table density.

-As the table gets filled (approaches 1, linear probing increases)
+As the table gets filled (\alpha approaches 1, linear probing increases drastically).

 B-Tree Motivation